- 06:30 – 7:00 am Transfer from the hotel

 This happens mainly during the rainy season (from November to March).
 During those months, the river rains and the weather cause the Mountain of the 7 Colors to be covered with snow.

-The best time to visit this natural attraction is in the dry season (from April to October).
+The best time to hike the Rainbow Mountainis in the dry season (from April to October).
 In those months the sky is clear, the rains are less frequent and the Vinincunca never shows its best colors.